deminngi/docker-grav/README.md

 ### 3.2 Using local key/value files for configuration <a href="#index"><img src="https://img.shields.io/badge/-^-blue.svg" width="18"/></a>

 To persist some project configuration data a couple of key/value files are created in the `${GRAV_HOME}/cfg` directory.
-A `${GRAV_HOME}/.context` file will be generated with `<PROJECT_HOME/bin/grav-mkinit.sh init` at init time holding the configuration directory where all configuration files are stored.
+A `${GRAV_HOME}/.context` file will be generated with `<PROJECT_HOME/bin/grav-mkinit make init` at init time holding the configuration directory where all configuration files are stored.

 E.g. `.context` file in `${GRAV_HOME}/` directory: